directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson10.md

 The photo shows a middle-aged couple enjoying lunch at a spacious restaurant.<br/>
 They are seated side by side at a table next to a window with natural light streaming in.<br/>
 Both look happy, chatting away and poking at appetizers with their knives and forks.<br/>
-A well-poured glass of red wine sits within reach of their right hands on the table.<br/>
+Two well-poured glasses of red wine sit within reach of their right hands on the table.<br/>
 In the background you can see ceiling fans, and there is a wall mounted light on a yellow painted pillar behind the man.<br/>
 The woman looks stylish in a dusty pink top with an embroidered embellishment and large earrings.<br/>
 The man is also fashionable, but his blue shirt is unbuttoned to expose his chest, which caught my attention, as it seems to be strange.<br/>
 <br/>
-(126 words)
+(124 words)
 {{</card>}}

 ## Exercise 2: Elephant Ride